Otto von Bolschwing: Cover-up

 Matters became more complicated for von Bolschwing and his American sponsors in 1950 when the Austrian Ministry of the Interior began inquiring about the former SS officer’s presence in their country.
 At this time, von Bolschwing was not an Austrian citizen, had never paid taxes and was still awaiting formal denazification.
-Von Bolschwing continued to deny that he was ever an active member of the Nazi Party or the SS, prompting Austrian officials to request that US occupation authorities in Germany provide them with whatever documentation they had regarding his wartime activities and associations.
+Von Bolschwing continued to deny that he was ever an active member of the Nazi Party or the SS, prompting Austrian officials to request that U.S. occupation authorities in Germany provide them with whatever documentation they had regarding his wartime activities and associations.
 Critchfield and the CIA officers in Pullach, however, were aware that von Bolschwing’s SS personnel records, housed in the Berlin Document Center (BDC), would not only easily discredit their agent’s claims, but also expose his previous employment with the RSHA and his connection to the Bucharest pogrom, creating a major scandal for the Agency.

 With the support of Richard Helms, Chief of German Operations for the CIA in Washington, Critchfield overcame the objections of the Agency’s Berlin case officer Peter Sichel and had the incriminating files removed from the BDC.
 In a cable to the CIA station chiefs in Berlin and Karlsruhe, Helms justified he and Critchfield’s actions by emphasizing that it was imperative to maintain von Bolschwing’s ability to carry on his work for the Agency unimpeded.
-Despite this seeming vote of confidence, by mid-1951 both Helms and the CIA in Pullach had apparently soured on von Bolschwing and his intelligence network’s mediocre output, in much the same way the Gehlen Organization had in 1949.
+Despite this seeming vote of confidence, by mid-1951 both Helms and the CIA in Pullach had soured on von Bolschwing and his intelligence network’s mediocre output, in much the same way the Gehlen Organization had in 1949.
 In an internal memorandum, Critchfield concluded that von Bolschwing would never develop into a first class agent.

 Critchfield transferred responsibility for von Bolschwing and his network to the CIA’s operating base in Salzburg, where, despite his underperformance, von Bolschwing was elevated to the role of the Agency’s principal agent in Austria in January 1952.
-He was once again tasked with establishing an intelligence-gathering network, this time in Czechoslovakia, but the results were just as uninspiring as those of his previous attempts in Romania.
+He was once again tasked with establishing an intelligence-gathering network, this time in Czechoslovakia, but the results were just as inadequate as those of his previous attempts in Romania.
 By early-1953, one year into their contract with von Bolschwing, the CIA in Austria decided to close the Romanian network down permanently.
 With that, von Bolschwing’s career as an intelligence agent was essentially finished.